tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 ## Executive summary

-Our solution was to develop [dtool](https://dtool.readthedocs.io), a utility  to package data with metadata and treat the two as a unified whole, from here on referred to as a *dataset*.
+Our solution was to develop [dtool](https://dtool.readthedocs.io), a utility  to package metadata with data and treat the two as a unified whole.
+In dtool terminology the packaged data and metadata is referred to as a *dataset*.

 A dataset can be likened to a box with items in it and a label on it describing its content.
 The items in the box are the data and the label the metadata.